arroganthooman/sentinel-tech-test/assesment_answer/basic-questions.md

 ## 5. Scalability Notes
 1. Using Object Storage for files
 2. Using queue to tackle high traffic upload activity.
-It can be replaced by direct processing if the system scale is small.
+It can be replaced by direct processing if the system scale is still small.
-3. We can optionally introduce CDN
+3. We can optionally introduce CDN for faster retrieval